MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/vendor-management.md

 #### Add purchasing organizations and company codes

-Click the **+ Add** button to initiate the assignment of a new purchasing organization.
+Select the **+ Add** button to initiate the assignment of a new purchasing organization.

 Each purchasing organization and company code assignment is added individually.
-Click **Done** to return to the main page with the new assignment or click **Cancel** to return with no changes.
+Select **Done** to return to the main page with the new assignment or select **Cancel** to return with no changes.

 #### Add phone numbers and email addresses